-Category Mark Description Perfect Near perfect Excellent 9.0-10 Surprising exchanges, unexpected, "WOW" factor: no distraction during exchanges, athletes just 'disappear' when finished and 'appear' to start Very Good 8.0-8.75 Very good and interesting exchanges, no wait time but more obvious what is happening; some distraction by athletes at the time of exchange Good 7.0-7.75 Good but somewhat predictable exchanges, minimal wait time, may stay on one side of the pool for too long, some distraction by athletes at the actual exchange Competent 6.0-6.75 Ordinary and predictable exchanges with wait time, athletes finishing a part and those starting a part are distracting Satisfactory 5.0-5.75 Exchanges are satisfactory and simple with a lot of wait time (body boost under to finish part, waiting and surfacing to start next part); swimming in and out of the exchanges is awkward Deficient 4.0-4.75 Exchanges do not appear to link routine, look like separate sections with lack of connection
+Category Mark Description Perfect Near perfect Excellent 9.0-10 Surprising exchanges, unexpected, "WOW" factor: no distraction during exchanges, athletes just 'disappear' when finished and 'appear' to start.
+Full extension and control.
+Stable, high clean.
+Complexity is performed effortlessly.
+Very Good 8.0-8.75 Very good and interesting exchanges, no wait time but more obvious what is happening, some distraction by athletes at the time of exchange.
+May lose full extension or height for minimal time.
+Shows complexity during most exchanges.
+Good 7.0-7.75 Good but somewhat predictable exchanges, minimal wait time, may stay on one side of the pool for too long, some distraction by athletes at the actual exchange.
+May lose execution / height for a short duration during the exchanges.
+Complexity shown during some exchanges.
+Competent 6.0-6.75 Ordinary and predictable exchanges with wait time, athletes finishing a part and those starting a part are distracting.
+Competent extension and height during the exchanges.
+Simple in complexity.
+Satisfactory 5.0-5.75 Exchanges are satisfactory and simple with a lot of wait time (body boost under to finish part, waiting and surfacing to start next part); swimming in and out of the exchanges is awkward.
+Some difficulties with execution of exchanges.
+Lack of efficiency in exchanges.
+Simple exchanges.
+Deficient 4.0-4.75 Exchanges do not appear to link routine, look like separate sections with lack of connection.
+Mostly low execution level.
+Very Simple.